molscat/molscat/README.md

 and the LAPACK routines are:

-dgesv     dsyevr    dsyr2k    dsytrf    dsytri    ilaenv    lsame
+dgesv     dlamch    dsyevr    dsyr2k    dsytrf    dsytri    ilaenv    lsame

 Many of the LAPACK routines call other BLAS and LAPACK routines.